kubic-project/kubic-o-o/blog/_posts/_2018-03-23-transactionalupdates.md

 **Atomic**.
 It is either fully applied, or not at all.
 Also the update is accomplished as a single transaction, that does not influence the running system.

-**Rollbackable**.
+**Easily reverted**.
 If an update fails, or if the successful update is deemed to be incompatible or otherwise incorrect, it can be quickly discarded to immediately return the system to its previously functioning state.

 ## What about...?